hugorbarbosa/cpp-design-patterns/solid/SOLID_principles.md

 The interface segregation intends to keep a system decoupled and thus easier to refactor, change and redeploy.

-## Dependency Inversion Principle
+## DIP: The Dependency Inversion Principle

-The Dependency Inversion Principle (DIP) states that:
+The DIP states that:

 > *"Depend upon abstractions, not concretions."*